In 1597, English philosopher Francis Bacon said 'knowledge is power'. Since October of 2000, folding@home has proved that 'power (both

 starting the client with the --config switch will let you test an XML configuration file

-starting the client with the --help switch will display more help than you ever dreamed
+starting the client with the --help switch will display more help than you ever dreamed possible

-Caveat: just installing the FAH-Client will cause it to be installed as a service then start CPU
+Caveat: just installing the FAH-Client will cause it to be installed as a service then start CPU folding (which is

-client, modify the config file, test the config file, then restart the client.
+config file, test the config file, then restart the client.
 Here are some commands to help out.

 task